Stinrb/hr-attrition-analysis/README.md

 (Link: https://inseaddataanalytics.github.io/INSEADAnalytics/groupprojects/January2018FBL/IBM_Attrition_VSS.html)

+## Dataset Limitations

+- The dataset does not track the number of promotions an employee has received, only the years since the last promotion.

+- Employees with 0 years_since_last_promotion are assumed to be recently promoted, but we lack a timeline to confirm when the promotion occurred.

+- This limitation affects how we interpret career progression and promotion recency trends.

 ## Key Insights

 Employee attrition is a complex issue influenced by various personal, professional, and organizational factors.
 By analyzing patterns across demographics, work-life balance, career growth, job satisfaction, and workload history, we can uncover the key drivers of employee turnover.